Monday, September 16, 2024

 3. The upgrade was running Chef scripts that in turn were making yum update calls.

-What effectively happened, was that the rpm database was getting corrupted.
-Which sounds frightening.
-But as it turns out, a post I found saved the day.
+As it turns out, a post I found saved the day.
 Apparently rebuilding the rpm database is simple.

 From this link, to give credit where credit is due: rebuilding the rpm database